atom-r/swervo/Readme.md

 Ball spin gets killed on wall bounces.
 This also helps to prevent wild amounts of ball spin.

 ####AI Paddle
 The AI paddle is set to track the ball's raw position at all times.
 This is done by comparing the AI's raw position to the ball's raw position and then adjusting paddle position by an amount proportional to the difference between the two.
+The proportion of this "catching-up" with the ball is dependent on Level.

 For example, on Level 1, the AI paddle only makes up 1/35 of the distance between it and the ball on every frame.
 By Level 7, it's making up about 1/8 of that distance per frame.

 ###Going Forward
-Swervo stands alone as an entertaining single-player game.
+Swervo stands alone as an entertaining single-player, browser-based game.
 Possible future plans for Swervo include PvP support, as well as a mobile implementation.